Compare cheap car loans to find what's right for you

 Ultimately, you'll have to decide what's more important to you - cheaper repayments now or paying less in total interest.
 In other words, each person needs to decide on their own definition of a ‘cheap’ car loan.

-There are many costs and fees associated with a car loan.
+In addition to the interest rate, there are many costs and fees associated with a car loan.
 Some are inescapable, but you can avoid some, saving you money in the long run.
 These fees can include, but are not limited to:

 - Application fee